-Born in Montréal to Lebanese parents, mechanical engineer and full-time Berkeley MBA student Sandra Tamer was raised in Zahlé, Lebanon.
+Born in Montréal to Lebanese parents, mechanical engineer and full-time Berkeley Haas MBA student Sandra Tamer was raised in Zahlé, Lebanon.
 She earned her Bachelor's degree with Distinction in mechanical engineering from the American University of Beirut—but even then was cultivating her interest in the business world with a minor in business administration.
 After graduation, she landed a job at Petrofac International Limited in Sharjah, UAE.
 There, she helped oversee projects in Kuwait, Oman, and Saudi Arabia.

 Going beyond the oil and gas industry